oscrx/sigridci/docs/mendix-azure-devops.md

 <img src="images/azure-selectyaml.png" width="500" />

-This will display the contents of the YAML file in the next screen.
+This will display the contents of the YAML file.

 ### Add both the Sigrid credential and the Mendix PAT to environment variables